-Additionally, the Croatian Presidency should promote measures to support patient choice and self-management, including community or home care (outpatient care) for therapy areas and diseases where this is possible.
+Additionally, the European Parliament should promote measures to support the transition to care outside the hospital where possible.
 This can help lower costs for healthcare systems, freeing up hospital resources and improving patient outcomes.

 Life sciences

 The integrated use of pharmaceuticals, medical devices, diagnostic technologies and digital health solutions is offering unique opportunities to boost innovation in the life sciences sector and improve health outcomes throughout Europe.
 At the same time, their integration is also posing novel challenges which must be tackled in order to improve healthcare delivery for EU citizens.